jamesstaub/euclip/tutorial.md

 When the setup script initializes an audio signal chain, Euclip creates user interface objects (like sliders, number boxes) which give you easy access to control the audio nodes you created on that track.

+## UI objects

+### The ui attribute (advanced)
 You can use the `ui` attribute when creating an audio node to specify what kind of interface objects to create.

-## UI objects
-Euclip uses the Nexus JS interface library.
-Currently, just a few Nexus elements are supported, but more will be added soon.

-### The ui attribute
 ...